AWS Vs Azure Certifications Compared

 Simply put: AWS is broader but harder; Azure is narrower but quicker to learn.
 If you’ve already managed Windows servers or Office 365, Azure may feel like second nature.

-Boost Salary and Jobs How?
+Boost Salary and Jobs — How Much, Exactly?

 Let’s get real.
 Certifications are about career ROI.